mathurinm/celer/README.rst

 Install and work with the development version
 =============================================

-From a console or terminal clone the repository and install Celer:
+From a console or terminal clone the repository and install celer:

 ::